NontFakungkun/bigbrain-quiz-web-project/README.md

 # ReactJS: BigBrain
-This group assignment is done as a part of COMPcourse from UNSW and completed as a work of 2.
+This group assignment is done as a part of COMP6080 course from UNSW and completed as a work of 2.

 ### Feature 1.
 Admin Authentication
 #### Login Screen